Should we name new kitty Jax or Fivel?

 But I'm really lucky to be able to study something that's interesting to me, without having to borrow piles of money to do it.
 Here are two articles that I read for class that do a good job of showing that our legal system doesn't provide a lot of answers, just lots of hard questions.

-- how our legal system treats people whose children die after being left in a car.
+Fatal Distraction - how our legal system treats people whose children die after being left in a car.

--A death row inmate tries to donate his organs.
+How I convinced a murderer not to die -A death row inmate tries to donate his organs.

 * be warned, both articles have heavy subject matter & language.